connery-io/connery-sdk/README.md

 Connery will handle the rest: isolated runtime, authorization, secret management, access management, audit logs, and other [vital features](#-features).**

-Many **AI platforms** are gaining momentum on the market — for instance, OpenAI with GPTs, LangChain, AI-powered chatbots, and agents.
+Many AI platforms are gaining momentum on the market — for instance, OpenAI with GPTs, LangChain, AI-powered chatbots, and agents.

 To fully leverage the capabilities of these platforms, it's essential to connect them with the real world:
 SaaS applications, APIs, databases, and so on.

-While APIs provide a fundamental bridge for connectivity, their integration often requires customization into platform-specific applications, adhering to diverse platform standards.
+While APIs provide a fundamental bridge for connectivity, they alone aren't sufficient to connect the real world to AI platforms.

-Crucially, AI platforms necessitate a new type of infrastructure adept at addressing plugin-related challenges, such as authorization, access management, and other vital features, ensuring robust security and control.
+AI platforms require a new type of infrastructure capable of handling plugin-related challenges, such as authorization, secret management, access management, and other vital features, ensuring robust security and control.

 This is where Connery comes into play.